Spectrologer/Chress/docs/adr/README.md

 # Architecture Decision Records (ADRs)

-This directory contains Architecture Decision Records (ADRs) for the Chress project.
+This directory contains Architecture Decision Records (ADRs) for the Chesse project.
 ADRs document important architectural decisions made during development, including the context, decision, and consequences.

 ## What is an ADR?